10 Cost-Cutting Strategies for Cleanrooms

 Encourage Healthy Cleanroom Practice

 Operators in the cleanroom are the biggest source of contamination.
 Single act of an operator can produce major contamination leading to additional expenses.
-Thus, it is important to train every operator who enters, spends time or works in the cleanroom.
+Thus, it is important to train every operator who enters, spends time, or works in the cleanroom.
 In this post-corona era, it is very important to restrict entry or operators with symptoms of illness.
-Make sure every operator in the cleanroom adheres by the same sanitization, gowning and cleanliness rules in order to maintain a safe environment in the cleanroom.
+Make sure every operator in the cleanroom adheres by the same sanitization, gowning and cleanliness rules to maintain a safe environment in the cleanroom.